A homological approach to pseudoisotopy theory. I: The proof of

 \subsection{The stable homology of $\BDiff_{D^{2n}}(V_g)$ and the map \circled{$1$}}

 Botvinnik and Perlmutter \cite{BotvinnikPerlmutter} have computed the stable homology of $\BDiff^\theta_{D^{2n}}(V_g;\ell_0)_\ell$ in homotopy theoretical terms for all tangential structures $\theta\colon B\ra\BSO(2n+1)$ whose space $B$ is $n$-connected.
-For us, their main result \cite[Cor.\,6.8.1, Prop.\,6.14]{BotvinnikPerlmutter} is most conveniently expressed as an identification of the group completion of the disjoint union which becomes a homotopy commutative topological monoid under boundary connected sum when choosing an appropriate point-set model (see \cite[Prop.\,6.11, 6.14]{BotvinnikPerlmutter}).
+For us, their main result \cite[Cor.\,6.8.1, Prop.\,6.14]{BotvinnikPerlmutter} is most conveniently expressed as an identification of the group completion of the disjoint union which becomes a homotopy commutative topological monoid under boundary connected sum when choosing an appropriate point-set model (see \cite[Prop.\,6.11, Prop.\,6.14]{BotvinnikPerlmutter}). \begin{thm}[Botvinnik--Perlmutter] For $n>3$, a tangential structure $\theta\colon B\ra\BSO(2n+1)$ for which $B$ is $n$-connected, there is a homotopy equivalence of the form \end{thm}